bryht/sticky-notes/README.md

 This extension can be published to the Chrome Web Store.
 For detailed instructions, see [Publishing Guide](docs/PUBLISHING.md).

 To package the extension for publishing:
-1. On Windows: Run `tool/package-extension.ps1` in PowerShell
+1. On Windows: Run `package-extension.ps1` in PowerShell
-2. On macOS/Linux: Run `bash tool/package-extension.sh` in terminal

-This will create a `build/sticky-notes.zip` file that you can upload to the Chrome Web Store Developer Dashboard.
+2. The script will create a `build/sticky-notes.zip` file that you can upload to the Chrome Web Store Developer Dashboard.

 ## Privacy